petermetz/toc/project-reports/2024/2024-Q3-Hyperledger-Cacti.md

 - The project is in good health!
 - Multiple mentorship projects are underway.
 - `v2.0.0-rc.2` was released a couple weeks ago and `v2.0.0-rc.3` is not far behind (hopefully next week)!
-- Major efforts are underway to integrate the codebase further and we also continue the interoperability protocol standardization by implementing the candidate IETF SATP specification using different combinations of Cacti modules.
+- Major efforts are underway to integrate the codebase further
+- We continue to promote interoperability protocol standardization by contributing to, and implementing, the candidate [IETF SATP specification](https://datatracker.ietf.org/doc/draft-ietf-satp-core/) using different combinations of Cacti modules.
+We conducted a [workshop on May 23, 2024](https://wiki.hyperledger.org/display/events/Standardizing+DLT+Interoperation%3A+Implementing+IETF+Secure+Asset+Transfer+Protocol+in+Hyperledger+Cacti) to discuss the protocol and demonstrate the associated Cacti capabilities.
+- Enabled the [OpenSSF Scorecard](https://scorecard.dev/viewer/?uri=github.com%2Fhyperledger%2Fcacti) for the project.

 LFX Insights (Beta) Link:
 https://insights.lfx.linuxfoundation.org/foundation/hyp/overview/github?project=cacti&routedFrom=Github&bestPractice=false